amirbii/diabetes_project/readme.md

 ## Results

-The model’s performance will be evaluated using **Root Mean Squared Error (RMSE)**, which gives an idea of how well the model can predict diabetes progression.
+The model's performance will be evaluated using **Root Mean Squared Error (RMSE)**, which gives an idea of how well the model can predict diabetes progression.